What is white-label delivery?

 Delight customers and build brand loyalty with Uber Direct

 If you decide that white-label delivery will benefit your customers, you can add this capability to your business’s channels with Uber Direct.
-This plug-and-play option is designed to help you take advantage of all the operational benefits of using third-party delivery while keeping your branding front and center.
+This plug-and-play option is designed to help you take advantage of all the operational benefits of using third-party delivery while keeping your branding front and centre.
 When you choose Uber Direct, you can expect:

 Fast delivery options

 Get your customers what they need, at the tap of a button.
-Offer express, same-day, or scheduled delivery, all delivered locally in minutes.
+Offer express, same-day or scheduled delivery, all delivered locally in minutes.